 After showing the first version of wireframing to my client, they provided the feedback as follows:

 Keep the client feedback on the 1st version of wireframes in mind, an iteration was taken with the following major changes:

 In the design review meeting, the client was satisfied with these major changes that I made in the 2nd version of iteration.
-Specifically, they really liked the new Home flow design which was more straightforward and intuitive than the 1st version.
-Nonetheless, the client still pointed out two problems as follows:
+Specifically, they really liked the new home flow which was more straightforward and intuitive than the previous version.
+Nonetheless, the client still pointed out three problems as follows: